DS4200-Fall21-Sec02/hw-06-d3-brushing-and-linking-mo-sk-sm/README.md

 ## Update hyperlinks

 1. Edit near the top of this `README.md` file to include a clickable hyperlink to the GitHub pages website for your repo.
-Replace `` `[insert your *clickable* hyperlink here]` `` with your clickable URL.
+Replace `` https://github.com/DS4200-Fall21-Sec02/hw-06-d3-brushing-and-linking-mo-sk-sm.git `` with your clickable URL.

 1. In `index.html` update the GitHub repo URL with the URL of your repository.
 It is in the span with `id='forkongithub'`.